 Founded in faith, we recognize prayer is an essential expression and source of our life and work together.
 We live out this special Crosier vocation to foster the liturgy of the Church—both the liturgy of the Eucharist and the Liturgy of the Hours—by coming together to pray five times a day.

 Our lives are spent in service.
 We serve Jesus by serving our brothers and sisters through our various ministries and through our most immediate apostolate—our community life.
 We are called to assist our brothers in charity and unity, by our prayers and through all of our daily activities.
-Crosiers actively minister to the needs of the Church and society through pastoral ministry, spiritual direction, chaplaincy, jail ministry, campus ministry, immigrant services, education and elder care.
+Crosiers actively minister to the needs of the Church and society through pastoral ministry, spiritual direction, chaplaincy, jail ministry, campus ministry, ministry to youth and young adults, immigrant services, ministry to the Hispanic community and elder care.